-PISCES is pleased to announce the addition of a new team member!
-Former intern Kyla Defore has joined the staff as a full-time technician and will continue the Materials Science project work she began during her internship this summer.
+PISCES is pleased to welcome a new member to the team!
+Former intern Kyla Edison has joined the staff as a full-time geologist and technician to continue the Materials Science work she began during her internship last summer.
 Working with Ops.
-Manager Christian Andersen, she will research basalt sintering and casting methods as part of a NASA STTR project aimed at developing ISRU technology with benefits to Hawaii and the future of space settlement.
+Manager Christian Andersen, Kyla will research basalt sintering and casting methods as part of a NASA STTR project aimed at developing ISRU technology to benefit Hawaii and the future of space settlement.

-Kyla has interned with PISCES over three terms, demonstrating a consistent excellence and visible passion for her work.
-The University of Hawaii at Hilo Geology graduate and Kauai Island native is particularly partial to rocks, which makes her the ideal person for experimenting with molten lava to create novel construction materials.
+Kyla has interned with PISCES over three terms, demonstrating a consistent excellence and passion for her work.
+As a UH Hilo alumna with a Bachelor’s in Geology, she is fascinated by the study of rocks and experimenting with molten lava to create novel construction materials.

 “I’m excited about my new position,” Kyla said.
 “It’s been a lot of work to get to this point.”